BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ```
 Then it can be selected later when making predictions.
 This is also the place where you can find your trained model after training.

-For training a new neural network, it is mandatory to import your data first as described in the previous step.
+For training a new neural network, it is mandatory to place your event log data in the corresponding folder as described in the previous step.
 Then you can choose between manual training and training with hyperparameter tuning, specifically grid search and random search.

 ![Select Training Mode](images/pp_train_nn_screen.png)